rackerlabs/docs-developer-blog/_posts/2018-11-28-restrict-manual-creation-of-oracle-purchase-orders.md

 methods:

 - Manually by using the PO form.
-- Automatically from a requisition by using the Autocreate form.
+- Automatically from a requisition by using the AutoCreate form.

 Some businesses require a requisition to create a PO and restrict manual PO creation.
-The following sections show options to restrict the manual creation of POs in Oracle E-business Suites (EBS).
+The following sections show options to restrict the manual creation of POs in Oracle E-Business Suite (EBS) applications.

-#### Option 1: Personalize form POXPOEPO
+#### Option 1: Personalize the POXPOEPO form

-This method requires two personalizations, one on the PO Header Block and another on the PO Line block.
+This method requires two personalizations, one on the PO Header Block and another on the PO Line Block.

-To personalize at the PO header block, use the `When Validate Record` event, as shown in the following image.
+To personalize at the PO Header Block, use the `WHEN VALIDATE RECORD` event, as shown in the following image.

 ![]({% asset_path 2018-11-28-restrict-manual-creation-of-oracle-purchase-orders/Picture1.png %})

-You need to add a condition to check whether the PO number (**segment1**) is null.
+You need to add a condition to check whether the PO number (**SEGMENT1**) is null.
 If it is null, you can raise an error message.
-A null **segment1** means that you are trying to create a new PO on Purchase order form, so we need to restrict that here, as shown in the following image:
+A null **SEGMENT1** means that you are trying to create a new PO on a purchase order form, so we need to restrict that here, as shown in the following image:

 ![]({% asset_path 2018-11-28-restrict-manual-creation-of-oracle-purchase-orders/Picture2.png %})

-To personalize at the PO Line level, trap the PO creation in the `When New Block Instance` event.
+To personalize at the PO line level, trap the PO creation in the `WHEN NEW BLOCK INSTANCE` event.

-If the **segment1** at the PO header level is null, take the following actions:
+If the **SEGMENT1** at the PO header level is null, take the following actions:

-1. Pass the control to PO Header block.
+1. Pass the control to PO Header Block.
 2. Raise an error message.

 The following images demonstrate these actions: